 A Revolutionary War soldier turned Supreme Court justice, he shaped North Carolina's early institutions with quiet influence.

-Alfred Moore's life was a thread woven through the founding fabric of the American South.
+Alfred Moore served on the U.S. Supreme Court from 1800 to 1804, appointed by President John Adams.
 Born into a prominent North Carolina family, he fought as a teenager in the Revolutionary War, seeing his family's plantation burned by British troops.
-This early fire forged a resilient legal mind.
-Moore built a formidable law practice, his reputation for sharp intellect and integrity growing in the post-war years.
-His judicial ascent was steady, culminating in a brief but significant appointment to the U.S. Supreme Court by President John Adams in 1800.
-Moore served only four years, resigning due to the Court's arduous travel demands, but his legacy was cemented closer to home.
-He was a driving intellectual force behind the establishment of the University of North Carolina, serving as a founding trustee and helping to guide its early course.
-More a builder of foundations than a seeker of spotlight, his name endures on the landscape of his beloved state.
+This forged a resilient legal mind.
+He built a formidable law practice, his reputation for sharp intellect and integrity growing in the post-war years.
+He resigned due to the Court's arduous travel demands.
+Closer to home, he was a driving intellectual force behind the establishment of the University of North Carolina, serving as a founding trustee.
+His name endures on the landscape of his beloved state.

 The biggest hits of 1755